MorpheusAIs/Morpheus-Lumerin-Node/readme.md

 # Morpheus Lumerin Node
-The purpose of this software is to enable interacttion with distributed, decentralized LLMs on the Morpheus network through a desktop chat experience.
+The purpose of this software is to enable interaction with distributed, decentralized LLMs on the Morpheus network through a desktop chat experience.

 The steps listed below are for both the Consumer and Provider to get started with the Morpheus Lumerin Node.
 As the software is developed, both onboarding & configuration of the provider and consumer roles will be simplified, automated and more transparent to the end user.